£30.00

 TPI - stands for threads per inch and refers to the thread count of the tyre casings.
 A high thread count usually means more supple and lighter tyres, this can be anything as high as 320 tpi.
 We can’t always provide this information however, as it’s not always possible to know for sure.

-Michelin Taiga folding tyres, hailing from France and in production during the 1990s (yet still new & unused after all this time!).
-Made from rubber and weighing in at 1416 grams (the weight and price displayed are for a pair of tyres).
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Paturaud Grand Luxe toe clips, hailing from France and in production during the 1970s (yet still new & unused after all this time!).
+Made from steel and weighing in at 87 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO